 Philippe Fabre d'Églantine

-Philippe Fabre dLike many artists, Fabre was rather vain, and when one of his poems won the Wild Rose Prize, he added this distinction (Églantine) to his name.
-The Montagnard was not condemned for political reasons but sentenced to death for criminal offenses.
-He had indeed been involved in fraud and forgeries.
-That he had to appear before the court together with Danton and his associates was the result of a skillful maneuver by the committees, who sought to place Danton in a bad light.
-Fabre d’Églantine went down in history as one of the creators of the Republican Calendar.
-While Romme devised the calendar’s system, Fabre developed the names of the months and days.
-Thus, the day of his execution fell on Sextidi, the 16th of Germinal, Year II of the Republic.
+Philippe Fabre dLike all artists, Fabre was rather vain, and when one of his poems won the prize of the wild rose, he added this distinction (Églantine) to his name.
+The artist became a politician - with a slight tendency toward corruption.
+Fabre took part in shady dealings and forgeries, and was sentenced to death for it.
+The fact that he had to appear before the court together with Danton and his political allies was due to a clever move by the committees.
+The rulers wanted to use him to cast the Indulgents in a bad light.
+Despite his offences, Fabre d'Églantine went down in history as one of the creators of the Republican calendar.
+He developed the names of the months and days in the new system of time.
+Thus the day of his execution fell on Sextidi, 16 Germinal, Year II of the Republic.

 1750 - 1794